zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-nightly-builts.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Entity Framework 6 - Working with Nightly Builds
+# Installing and Accessing Entity Framework 6 Nightly Builds

 Now returning to write more about the Entity Framework, we are waiting for the new version 6 (still with no definitive date to be released) that will bring very significant improvements, and we will explore some of them in the next articles.